What Satan Taught Eve in the Garden

 It is evident, however, that the meat of the gospel requires some experience and maturity.
-We could spend a lot of time on this subject, but in stead lets make it simple.
+We could spend a lot of time on this subject, but instead lets make it simple.
 The words of the Savior at the Samaritan well give us the perfect point.
-After teaching the Samaritan women and other members of her village, the disciples, who have gone to get food, are concerned that he has not eaten and are puzzled by his response to their admonition to eat.
+After teaching the Samaritan woman and other members of her village, the arriving disciples, who had gone to get food, are concerned that he has not eaten and are puzzled by his response to their admonition to take food.

-This, we believe, provides the simplest distinction between the milk and meat of the gospel.
-As long as we as regular members of Christ’s church are doing our own will we are partaking of the milk of the gospel.
-It is when our experience and maturity in the gospel has led us to put our agency on the altar of sacrifice that we are digesting the meat of the gospel.
+This provides the simplest distinction between the milk and meat of the gospel.
+As long as we as members of Christ’s church are doing our own will we are partaking of the milk of the gospel.
+It is when our experience and maturity in the gospel has led us to put our God given agency on the altar of sacrifice that we are consuming and digesting the meat of the gospel.

 To the Nephites the Savior explained:

-In doing the works of out great Exemplar, under the direction of the Lord’s Spirit, we are also doing the will of the Father.
-Our purpose is the same as He whom we worship.
-But this power derived from gospel compliance in administration to the children of men is only made possible in us by serious and steady repentance—in conjunction with the direction or revelation that such repentance evokes.
-And it is generally not until we have tested the Lord and He has tested us, that we have arrived at a point in our gospel maturity in which we understand that placing our agency on the altar is not a sacrifice but rather a portal to true freedom.
-This is the meat of the gospel.
+In doing the works of our great Exemplar, under the direction of the Lord’s Spirit, we are also doing the will of the Father.
+Our purpose is the same as the will of Him whom we worship.
+But this power derived from gospel compliance as it is administered to the children of men is only made possible in us by serious and steady repentance—in conjunction with the direction or revelation that such repentance evokes.
+This continued obedience to the reception and direction of the Spirit of the Lord results also in a state of sanctification.
+And it is generally not until we have tested the Lord and He has tested us, that we have arrived at a point in our gospel maturity at which we understand that placing our agency on the altar is not a sacrifice but rather a portal to true freedom.
+This willingness to seek His will and apply it in our lives is the meat of the gospel.